nikhil-thakkar/nikhi1.dev/content/blog/android/hey-android-wheres-my-process.md

 The camera app on your phone is resource-intensive and requires a lot of RAM to run.
 Once you start the app, this results in the systematic killing of your background apps almost instantly.
 Mind well this might not be true for every scenario.
 Only opt for this approach if you are lazy :grin:.

 ### The Nerdy way 😎
 Let's get our hands dirty and run some terminal commands.
-Assuming an Android emulator is available and you have the sample project running, go to terminal and type this command (these commands have been tested on Android emulator running P):
+Assuming an Android emulator is available and you have the sample project running with applicationId **com.processkill.example**, go to terminal and type this command (these commands have been tested on Android emulator running P)

 ```
 adb shell pidof com.processkill.example